CUFCTL/face-recognition/README.md

 ## Testing

-To run PCA, LDA, and ICA2 on a training set of images:

-    make
-    ./train [training-images-folder] -flags

-    -flags specify which algorithms to run as follows:
-        -pca
-        -lda
-        -ica
-        -all
-        NOTE: default with no flags sets to -all
+Usage for the face recognition system:

+    Usage: ./face-rec [options]
+    Options:
-To test a set of images against the training set:
+      --train DIRECTORY  create a database from a training set --rec DIRECTORY    test a set of images against a database --lda              run PCA, LDA

-    ./recognize [test-images-folder] -flags

-    NOTE: flags must be the same as the flags set during training
+      --ica              run PCA, ICA2
+      --all              run PCA, LDA, ICA2

 To run an automated test (k-fold cross-validation) with the ORL face database:

     # test once with 1.pgm removed from each class
-    ./cross-validate.sh 1
+    ./cross-validate.sh 1 1

     # repeat with each index removed (takes much longer)
     ./cross-validate.sh 1 10